 9. Organize the Inside

-Jeans and sweaters can be folded and rolled in a cube.
+Jeans and sweaters can be folded and rolled in a large packing cube.
 All other hanging garments should be carefully folded and compressed into packing folders.
 Drop your shoes into a shoe sac.
 Throw the compressor bag into the bottom of the bag and use it as your dirty clothes hamper to collect and compress the load for the return trip.
 Make sure you're capitalizing on all the available space and not leaving any unnecessary nooks and crannies.
-One way to take advantage of awkward open space in your bag is to buy a tube cube.
+One way to take advantage of awkward open space in your bag is to buy a slim cube and an eTool Organizer for cords, jewelry, and other small items.
 This will allow you to take advantage of the space in-between the handles in the back of your wheeled luggage.

 9. Be Smart About Toiletries

 Now let's move onto toiletries.
 We are not going to bore you with what to bring here.
 The trick is what NOT to bring.
 With hotels supplying a bevy of amenities, most items in your medicine cabinet can stay home.
-On the "do not pack" list: hairdryers (most hotels have them, and if you're in a country where you need a different type of outlet, it’s probably easier to buy one there), any toiletry in a full size bottle, anything breakable, and medicines used only on rare occasions.
+On the "do not pack" list: hairdryers (most hotels have them, and if you're in a country where you need a different type of outlet, it’s probably easier to buy one there), any toiletry in a full size bottle (thus not TSA carry-on compliant), anything breakable, and medicines used only on rare occasions.
 Investing in a travel bottle set, and travel-size toiletries at your local drug store, will help you downsize the medicine cabinet significantly.
+Then choose a lightweight toiletry kit to fit your streamlined toiletries.

 10. Bring a Kindle Instead of Paper Books